grammyjs/website/site/docs/plugins/commands.md

 ## Importing

-First of all, we need to import the `CommandGroup` class.
+First of all, here's how you can import all the necessary types and classes the plugin provides.

 ::: code-group